-This curriculum of training in Histopathology was developed in 2010 and undergoes an annual review by Dr Cynthia Heffron and Dr Niall Swan, National Specialty Directors, Dr Ann O'Shaughnessy, Head of Education, and by the Histopathology Training Committee.
+This curriculum of training in Histopathology was developed in 2010 and undergoes an annual review by Dr Niall Swan, National Specialty Director, Dr Ann O'Shaughnessy, Head of Education, and by the Histopathology Training Committee.
 The curriculum is approved by the Faculty of Pathology.

-Version Date Published Last Edited By Version Comments 12.0 01 July 2022 Keith Farrington Changes to minimum requirements and changes to form names
+Version Date Published Last Edited By Version Comments 12.0 01 July 2023 Keith Farrington No changes